 - Off the Schedule

 The vertical axis represents days or months to complete all tasks on time.
 This axis also evaluates how many tasks are remaining or pending.
-And that is likely-hood to Gantt chart methodology.
+And that is likely to Gantt chart methodology.

-Now, come to the date of start, that is the basic point of starting a project which represents actual work start on a project.
+Now, come to the date of start, that is the basic point of starting a project which represents actual work started on a project.

 The date of completion can easily determine by this formula “(estimated days of work ÷ numbers of working staff) ÷ (expected work efficiency factor 70% or 0.7).
 This Agile formula will give you the actual task completion date.